mohyehia/learning-notes/aws/aws-cloud-practitioner.md

         - Has a lower storage price than Amazon S3 Standard-IA
         - Use this tier when you want to save costs on storage.
         - You can easily reproduce your data in the event of an Availability Zone failure.
-      - Amazon S3 Intelligent-Tiering
-        - Ideal for data with unknown or changing access patterns
-        - Requires a small monthly monitoring and automation fee per object
       - Amazon S3 Glacier Instant Retrieval
         - Works well for archived data that requires immediate access
         - Can retrieve objects within a few milliseconds